 ...

-d) Resolution 34 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, on the role of telecommunications/information and communication technologies in disaster preparedness, early warning, rescue, mitigation, relief and response, as well as ITU-D Question 22-1/2 “Utilization of telecommunications/ICT for disaster preparedness, mitigation and response”;
+d) Resolution 34 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on the role of telecommunications/information and communication technology in disaster preparedness, early warning, rescue, mitigation, relief and response, as well as ITU-D Question 22-1/2 “Utilization of telecommunications/ICTs for disaster preparedness, mitigation and response”;

 ...